-Samsung Galaxy Mini expanding T-Mobile's low-end Android selectionAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Mini expanding T-Mobile's low-end Android selectionAlex Wagner - Editorial Director of News and Content

 T-Mobile's got a pretty decent lineup of low-end Android phones available for those of us on a budget, and soon they'll be expanding it even further.
 The folks over at PCWorld are reporting that the Samsung Galaxy Mini will eventually be making its way to T-Mo here in the U.S. The Galaxy Mini features specs like a 3.2-inch 320x240 display, a 600MHz processor, 150MB of internal memory, and Android 2.2.
 Additionally, the site says that the T-Mobile Move will be arriving stateside, but there are some conflicting reports as to whether or not that's true.
 The Move, which is being referred to as the "most affordable Android device," has specs like a 2.8-inch 320x240 display, 600MHz CPU, 2 megapixel camera, 150MB of memory, preinstalled 2GB microSD card, and Froyo.
 Both handsets are expected to land this later this spring for $50-$75 on contract.